Trump plans travel push to stave off 'blue wave' in House races

-WASHINGTON (Reuters) - U.S. President Donald Trump plans to visit six states over the next 10 days to drum up support for Republicans in tight races for the House of Representatives in next month’s congressional elections, according to a White House memo.
+WASHINGTON (Reuters) - U.S. President Donald Trump plans to visit six states over the next 10 days to energize his supporters to turn out for Republicans in tight races for the House of Representatives in upcoming congressional elections, according to a White House memo.

 Trump’s Republican Party is at risk of losing control of the House in the Nov.
 6 midterm vote at a time when, historically, the party in control of the White House loses ground in Congress.

-Trump heads to Minnesota, on Thursday, where Republicans want to give a boost two House candidates.
+Trump heads on Thursday to Minnesota where Republicans want to give a boost to two House candidates: one in an open race and another, a first-term incumbent, who is running in a Democratic-leaning district.

 He then plans to visit Kansas on Saturday, Iowa on Tuesday, Pennsylvania on Wednesday, Ohio on Friday and Kentucky on Saturday, Oct.
 13, according to the internal memo seen by Reuters.

 In August and September, Trump campaigned for 10 House candidates in competitive races, flooding local markets with news about the Republicans and the president.